Virginia Tech® home

 First-Generation College Celebration Week

-• Each fall, First-Generation Student Support invites first-generation students, faculty, staff, and allies to attend First-Generation College Celebration Week.
+• Each fall, First-Generation Student Success invites first-generation students, faculty, staff, and allies to attend First-Generation College Celebration Week.
 Events celebrate the presence and experiences of first-generation students.

-• In partnership with Cook Counseling Center, the first-generation support group creates a space for first-generation students to share their experiences and connect with one another.
+• In partnership with Cook Counseling Center, the first-generation success group creates a space for first-generation students to share their experiences and connect with one another.

 First-Generation Recognition Ceremony